 1826 – On January 24, the Creek people agreed to cede their land in Georgia and move west.
 It was the first of a series of removal treaties.

-Dr. John McLoughlin builds the first sawmill in the Pacific Northwest, in what would later become Oregon.
+Dr. John McLoughlin built the first sawmill in the Pacific Northwest, in what would later become Oregon.

 George Catlin becomes the first important artist to paint the American Indians

-1831 – On February 24, the Treaty of Dancing Rabbit Creek, the first removal treaty in accordance with the Indian Removal Act, was proclaimed.
+1831 – On February 24, the Treaty of Dancing Rabbit Creek, the first removal treaty per the Indian Removal Act, was proclaimed.
 The Choctaw in Mississippi ceded land east of the river in exchange for payment and land in the West.